ims-systems-00/ims-kb/docs/General Information/07 - Management Reviews/management_review.md

 This page shows a list of Management Reviews that have been scheduled and not yet completed.

-Clicking on the pencil icon next to a scheduled Management Review will allow you to view more information related to the Review.
+Clicking on the clipboard icon next to a scheduled Management Review will allow you to view more information related to the Review.

 | Type 			| Information 																	|
 | :------------ | :---------------------------------------------------------------------------- |